pschlan/cron-job.org/docs/source/rest-api.rst

-type                :ref:`JobType`                          Job type requestTimeout      int                                     Job timeout in seconds redirectSuccess     boolean                                 Whether to treat 3xx HTTP redirect status codes as success or not schedule            :ref:`JobSchedule`                      Job schedule requestMethod       :ref:`RequestMethod`                    HTTP request method
+type                :ref:`JobType`                          Job type requestTimeout      int                                     Job timeout in seconds redirectSuccess     boolean                                 Whether to treat 3xx HTTP redirect status codes as success or not folderId            int                                     The identifier of the folder this job resides in schedule            :ref:`JobSchedule`                      Job schedule requestMethod       :ref:`RequestMethod`                    HTTP request method
 =================== ======================================= ======================================